Information technology: Online bachelor’s degree

 - Software engineering: Computer programming, web development, mobile application development, networks and database management, system administration, cybersecurity and project management.

-- Media technology: Video and audio post-production, wireless broadcast systems, digital effects, virtual reality and game design.
+- Media technology: Video and audio post-production, wireless broadcast system, visual effects, motion graphics, 2D/3D animation, virtual reality and game design.

 Program structure and topics